Kathmandu Valley Rim Biking – 13 Days

 Overnight at a guesthouse.
 Breakfast Included

-From Dhulikhel, we ride on the flat mostly paved route to Balthali.
-The traditional village with ancient architecture of the houses and innumerable temples welcome us.
+From Dhulikhel, we ride on the route to Balthali.
+Along the way we also make a visit to the sacred Buddhist monastery Namobuddha.
+We then continue biking to the traditional village of Balthali with ancient architecture of the houses and innumerable temples welcome us.
 This definitely allows for a great spot for sightseeing.
 The greenery and the farms make our ride very pleasant.
 The village of Balthali is tucked away behind the forest of Panauti and is considered as a naturally and culturally rich destination.
 The cozy hotel you’ll be at sports a bird’s eye view of green terrace field, massive surrounding hills and faint streaks of the Himalayas to the north.

 Overnight at a hotel.
 Breakfast Included